A summary of mainstream reporting, plus the facts and perspectives it leaves out. A more honest account of each story.

 📊 Relevant Data

-How Kevin Warsh Could Shrink the Fed's Footprint in Financial Markets — The New York Times
+How Kevin Warsh Could Shrink the Fed's Footprint in ... — The New York Times

 📌 Key Facts

-• Members of the Federal Open Market Committee have expressed reservations about cutting rates while inflation remains elevated and the Iran war has driven a spike in energy prices.
+• Some Federal Open Market Committee members have expressed reservations about cutting rates while inflation remains elevated and an Iran war‑driven spike in energy prices has increased cost pressures, reinforcing support for keeping policy restrictive (Federal Open Market Committee).

 Follow how coverage of this story developed over time